Learning to Localize Reference Trajectories in Image-Space for Visual Navigation: Conclusion

 \section{Conclusion}

-We presented \methodname{}, a model for visual navigation that predicts where reference trajectory would appear in the robot's current view.
+We presented \methodname{}, a model for visual navigation that predicts where the reference trajectory would appear in the robot's current view.
 Our approach provides zero-shot guidance for different embodiments, and enables backward traversal and robustness to camera mismatch---capabilities difficult for prior end-to-end methods.
 Experiments demonstrate 94-98\% success on forward navigation across diverse embodiments both in simulation and real-world, and $5\times$ improvement on backward traversal, with real-world deployment confirming transfer to both quadrotor and quadruped platforms using phone-recorded trajectories.
 For the first time, we used a single RGB reference trajectory in the general setting where the robot can navigate from anywhere in the vicinity to any point on the trajectory, both forward and backward.

 \textbf{Limitations.} Our method requires visual overlap between the current view and some portion of the reference trajectory; failures occur when this overlap is lost, particularly during backward traversal around sharp corners or under extreme viewpoint differences.
 Performance degrades with large camera height mismatches (see Appendix~\ref{s_sec:sim_eval}).
 Our real-world evaluation is limited to four environments, and does not exhaustively cover the diversity of challenging scenarios (e.g., unstructured environments, or highly repetitive environments) where failure modes may differ.
-We evaluated trajectories up to ${\sim}100$m subsampled to 40 frames.
-Longer trajectories require chunking to ensure coverage, which we demonstrate at kilometer-scale in the project page video but do not systematically evaluate.
+We evaluated trajectories up to ${\sim}100\, \mathrm{m}$ subsampled to 40 frames.
+Longer trajectories require chunking to ensure coverage, which we demonstrate at kilometer-scale on the project page but do not systematically evaluate. \methodname{} assumes a pre-recorded trajectory with visual overlap to the current view, and navigation to entirely unseen goals remains outside our setting.

 \textbf{Future work.} Incorporating temporal memory could help recover when the trajectory temporarily leaves the field of view.
 Learning to provide guidance even without a clear view of the trajectory could address the limitation of height mismatch.
 Finally, combining image-space guidance with semantic understanding could enable navigation to functional goals (e.g., ``the kitchen'') rather than trajectory indices.